marianoguerra/json.human.js/README.rst

 Why?
 ----

-At `Event Fabric <http://event-fabric.com/>`_ we need to display JSON to people from all technical levels without being to technical but also without loosing information about the underlying JSON object.
+At `Event Fabric <http://event-fabric.com/>`_ we need to display JSON to people from all technical levels without being to technical but also without losing information about the underlying JSON object.

 How?
 ----